 I am a development economist working on child and adolescent development.
 I am passionate and committed to research that can contribute to positive societal change through better food security, health, and education for all children.

-I am an Assistant Professor of Development Economics at the University of Barcelona School of Economics.
+I am an Associate Professor of Development Economics at the University of Barcelona School of Economics.
 I am a Jacobs Foundation Fellow (2022-2024) and a European Research Council Starting grantee (2023-2028).

-Prior to my appointment at the University Of Barcelona, I worked at Imperial College, the University of Oxford (at the Young Lives study), and I spent one year visiting the Econ dept. at the University Pompeu Fabra.
-I also provided research consultancies on issues related to child development globallyfor the University of Pennsylvania, UN Food and Agriculture Organisation, International Fund for Agriculture Development, World Food Program and the European Commission, among others.
+Prior to my appointment at the University of Barcelona, I worked at Imperial College, the University of Oxford (at the Young Lives study), and I spent one year visiting the Econ dept. at the University Pompeu Fabra.
+I also consulted on issues related to child development for the University of Pennsylvania, UN Food and Agriculture Organisation, International Fund for Agriculture Development, World Food Program and the European Commission, among others.